 The Milne Inlet Bulk Fuel Storage Facility consists of a steel tank farm, similar to those found elsewhere in the Arctic region.
-A detailed site plan of the Bulk Fuel Storage Facility is provided in Appendix B. For the fuel sealift to be carried out during 2018 total tankage and capacities shall be as follows:
+A detailed site plan of the Bulk Fuel Storage Facility is provided in Appendix B. For the fuel sealift to be carried out during 2019 total tankage and capacities shall be as follows:

-- 2 steel tanks of 5 ML each containing diesel - 3 steel tanks of 12 ML each containing diesel - 4 steel tanks of 750,000 L each containing Jet-A fuel - 1 steel tank of 3 ML containing diesel - 1 steel tank of 15 ML containing diesel beginning service October 4, 2018
+- 2 steel tanks of 5 ML each containing diesel - 4 steel tanks of 12 ML each containing diesel - 1 steel tank of 3 ML containing diesel - 4 steel tanks of 750,000 L each containing Jet-A fuel